Meet the Team

 Kyle (Havoc) Kauffman, 16, is a sophomore at Buffalo High School and has been involved with Special Olympics for more than 5 years.
 Kyle participates in bowling, basketball, and flag football with Special Olympics.
 Outside of Special Olympics, Kyle enjoys playing basketball, participating in Minnesota Special Hockey, and playing adapted softball and soccer.
 Kyle has two sisters, a dog, two cats, and six chickens.
 In his free time, he likes to play the drums, play X-box, and spend time at the cabin with family and friends.
 Kyle wreaked havoc and tore it up the field at the 2018 USA Games!

 Jeremy Kuhn | Unified Partner

 Jeremy (J-Train) Kuhn has been coaching and playing as a unified partner with the Stallions Special Olympics team for over 3 years.
 Besides flag football, he also participates as a unified partner for basketball and track and field.
 In his free time, Jeremy enjoys running, golfing, fishing, and hanging out with his 6 year old husky/collie mix named Bailey.
 Jeremy has worked in medical device supply sales for 3 years.
-He is excited for the opportunity to represent Team Minnesota in Seattle at the 2018 USA Games.
+He was excited for the opportunity to represent Team Minnesota in Seattle at the 2018 USA Games.